Amara-ops/policy-runtime-ts/README.md

 [![CI](https://github.com/Amara-ops/policy-runtime-ts/actions/workflows/ci.yml/badge.svg)](https://github.com/Amara-ops/policy-runtime-ts/actions/workflows/ci.yml)

-What this is
+## What this is
-- An HTTP sidecar that enforces explicit, auditable guardrails (allowlist + spend/rate caps) for any agent or wallet.
+- An HTTP sidecar that enforces explicit, auditable guardrails for any agent or wallet.
 - You send an Intent; it replies allow/deny and logs every decision.
 This reduces blast radius, prevents runaway spend, and creates a clear audit trail.
 - Designed to be simple to reason about and easy to gate in CI: policies are just JSON; decisions are deterministic and logged.